tota-dart/tota-website/pages/docs/posts.md

 However, unlike pages, posts will be stored in a nested directory inside the public directory.
 The name of this directory is the same as the posts directory, which can be changed in the [configuration](/docs/configuration#directory) settings.

-Since this sub-directory name will be reflected in the final URL, you may wish to change it from the default "`posts`":
+Since this sub-directory will be reflected in the final URL, you may wish to rename your posts directory:

 ```bash
 TOTA_POSTS_DIR="blog"